brknapp/Project_1/README.md

     ## 18 Indiana Jones and the Temple of the Forbidde… 1995        tt0764648     movie       https://m.me… 104          True
     ## 19 The Adventures of Young Indiana Jones: Treas… 1995        tt0115031     movie       https://m.me… 104          True
     ## 20 The Adventures of Young Indiana Jones: Trave… 1996        tt0154003     movie       https://m.me… 104          True

+If you wanted to search for one title

 movie title in mind, like Star Wars.
 Here’s a function you can use to get data from the OMDb API about Star Wars: